Call for case studies, deadline 31 May 2021: Celebrating the 10th Anniversary of the UNESCO Recommendation on the Historic Urban Landscape

 The World Heritage Cities Programme is calling for case studies of Innovative Actions implementing the approach of the 2011 UNESCO Recommendation on the Historic Urban Landscape (HUL Recommendation) , integrating heritage conservation with sustainable urban development, in World Heritage cities.
-The selected case studies will be presented during the World Heritage Cities Forum 2021, which will take place online between 16 and 25 June 2021, and will serve to prompt a discussion with the other participants.
+The selected case studies will be presented during the conference that will take place online between 16 and 25 June 2021, and will serve to prompt a discussion with the other participants.
 Subsequently, these case studies will be disseminated through the different channels of the World Heritage Cities Programme.

 The HUL Recommendation celebrates its 10th Anniversary in 2021.
 This is a valuable opportunity to reinforce its messages of placing heritage at the heart of sustainable urban development, in line with the Sustainable Development Goals (SDGs) of the UN 2030 Agenda for Sustainable Development and the UN New Urban Agenda.
 In the face of numerous global challenges centred on cities, from climate change to the COVID-19 pandemic, historic cities and settlements are a valuable and irreplaceable resource that must be part of the solution for recovery and rebuilding and to make cities liveable, safe, inclusive, resilient, and sustainable, promoting well-being and cultural diversity.

-For further inquiries, send an email to email@example.com with the subject “World Heritage Cities Forum 2021”.
+For further inquiries, send an email to email@example.com with the subject “World Heritage Cities 2021”.